Corey255A1/WunderVisionBlogHugo/content/posts/2023-02-09-Youtube_Playlist_Project.md

 Along with the basic user action requirements, some thought has to be put into how the current state of the application is presented to the user.

 An important part about developing an interface is to get feedback from other people as often as possible.
 What you might think is important may not be to someone else.
 You don't want to spend a bunch of time on a feature that no one will ever really use, even if it is really cool.
 You also want to get people using what you have to get feedback on what works and what doesn't.
-If people keep accidently clicking the remove button instead of the shift up and down button, you might consider rearranging those buttons to prevent that from happening.
+If people keep accidentally clicking the remove button instead of the shift up and down button, you might consider rearranging those buttons to prevent that from happening.

 The interface shall indicate: